European court rules against Russia over 2004 school siege

-PARIS (AP) — The European Court of Human Rights says that Russia failed to adequately protect victims of a 2004 school siege in the city of Beslan that left more than 300 people dead.
+MOSCOW (AP) — The European Court of Human Rights ruled Thursday that Russia failed to adequately protect victims of a 2004 school siege in the city of Beslan that left more than 330 people dead, a verdict that Moscow said it would appeal.

-In a ruling Thursday, the France-based court said authorities did not take necessary preventive measures to save lives.
+The France-based court said authorities did not take necessary preventive measures to save lives.
 It said the security forces’ use of tank cannon, grenade launchers and flame-throwers contributed to casualties among the hostages.
-It noted failures to increase security before the attack despite imminent threats against schools in the area.
+It also noted failures to increase security before the attack despite imminent threats against schools in the area.

-Armed radical Islamic assailants seized the school on the first day of class, prompting a long standoff that ended in explosions and gunfire.
+A group of 32 heavily armed radical Islamic militants seized the school on the first day of class on Sept.
+1, 2004, herding more than 1,000 people into the gymnasium and holding them hostage for nearly three days.
+The siege ended in gunfire and explosions, leaving 334 dead, more than half of them children.
+Over 800 people were wounded.

+The court ordered that Russia pay nearly 3 million euros ($3.2 million) in total compensation to the 409 Russians who brought the case to the ECHR; they include people who were taken hostage, or injured or are relatives of the hostages or those killed and injured.

 Most Read Stories